ysabelwang/ysabelwang.github.io/content/authors/admin/_index.md

 ---

-<p style="font-family: avenir;text-align: left;font-size: 18pt">My name is Ysabel Wang.
+<p style="font-family: avenir;text-align: left;font-size: 18pt">Hello, my name is Ysabel Wang.
 I'm a first-year PhD student studying physical oceanography in the MIT-WHOI Joint Program, advised by Magdalena Andres and Glen Gawarkiewicz.</p>

 <p style="font-family: avenir;text-align: left;font-size: 18pt">I'm interested in studying ocean phenomena using various instruments, especially unmanned and autonomous ones, and in the societal impact of an evolving ocean under climate change.</p>